 (d) the site is classified as an MHF and a safety report for the site is approved under those regulations.

+[Regulation 163 amended in Gazette 16 Mar 2012 p.
+1264.]

 164. Deciding applications for licences

 (1) On an application for a licence, the Chief Officer may refuse the application or, subject to this regulation, issue the licence.